Being informed about the genetics of dystonia can be important in the diagnosis and treatment process.

-A genetic counselor can help individuals and families learn more about the genetics of dystonia and whether they are eligible for genetic testing.
-Researchers are actively seeking to better understand the genetics of all dystonias and to identify additional gene mutations.
+A genetic counselor can help individuals and families learn about the genetics of dystonia and whether they are eligible for genetic testing.
+Researchers are actively seeking to better understand the genetics of all dystonias and to identify dystonia-causing genes.

-Genetic dystonias that are known to run in families include early onset dystonias, primary cervical dystonia, dopa-responsive dystonias, myoclonus dystonia, paroxysmal dystonias/dyskinesias, rapid-onset dystonia-parkinsonism, X-linked dystonia-parkinsonism, and others.
+Genetic dystonias that are known to run in families can include early onset dystonias, isolated (primary) cervical dystonia, dopa-responsive dystonias, myoclonus-dystonia, paroxysmal dystonias/dyskinesias, rapid-onset dystonia-parkinsonism, X-linked dystonia-parkinsonism, and others.

-However, as will be explained below, not everyone who inherits a dystonia-causing gene mutation will develop symptoms.
-Also, some people develop dystonia due to a gene mutation without any apparent family history.
+However, not everyone who inherits a dystonia-causing gene will develop symptoms.
+Also, some people develop dystonia due to a genetic mutation without any apparent family history.
 And to complicate things further, there are families in which many members are diagnosed with dystonia but no specific genetic mutation has yet been identified.

-If an individual’s dystonia is secondary to an injury to the brain or nervous system (including exposure to certain medications or stroke), his/her children are in all likelihood not at increased risk of inheriting a known dystonia-causing mutation.
-However, researchers do not know at this time whether individuals who develop secondary dystonias have a genetic predisposition that makes them vulnerable to dystonia.
+If an individual’s dystonia is secondary to an injury to the brain or nervous system (including exposure to certain medications or stroke), his/her children may not necessarily be at increased risk of developing dystonia.
+However, researchers do not know at this time whether individuals who develop acquired dystonias have a genetic predisposition that makes them vulnerable to dystonia.
 It could also be that individuals who do not develop dystonia, despite injuries to the nervous system known to cause symptoms in some cases, have a protective factor that is lacking in those individuals who do develop secondary dystonias.
 Moreover, dystonia can occur as a symptom of various genetically-caused diseases, in which the inheritance patterns vary.

-One of the greatest mysteries that dystonia researchers are working to solve is the fact that not everyone who inherits a dystonia gene mutation will develop symptoms.
+One of the greatest mysteries that dystonia researchers are working to solve is the fact that not everyone who inherits a dystonia-causing gene will develop symptoms.

-Most of the dystonias for which gene mutations have been identified are dominantly inherited, meaning that only one parent needs to have the mutation for a child to inherit the disorder.
-However, most dystonia mutations also exhibit reduced penetrance, which means that not every person who inherits the gene will develop symptoms.
+Most of the dystonias for which genes have been identified are dominantly inherited, meaning that only one parent needs to have the gene for a child to inherit the disorder.
+However, most dystonia genes also exhibit reduced penetrance, which means that not every person who inherits the gene will develop symptoms.

 Scientists are actively seeking additional dystonia genes.
-Studying the genetics of dystonia will not only help refine diagnostic and reproductive technology applications, but it also contributes greatly to our understanding of dystonia and quest for better treatments and a cure.
+Studying the genetics of dystonia will not only help refine diagnostic and reproductive health applications, but also contributes greatly to our understanding of dystonia and quest for better treatments and a cure.